JuliaLang/julia/doc/manual/metaprogramming.rst

 do — and all they do is construct expression objects to be inserted into your program's syntax tree.

-Staged functions
+Generated functions
 ----------------

-*Staged functions* play a similar role as macros, but at a later stage between parsing and run-time.
-Staged functions give the capability to generate specialized code depending on the types of their arguments.
-While macros work with expressions at parsing-time and cannot access the types of their inputs, a staged function gets expanded at a time when the types of the arguments are known, but the function is not yet compiled.
+A very special macro is ``@generated``, which allows you to define so-called *generated functions*.
+These have the capability to generate specialized code depending on the types of their arguments with more flexibility and/or less code than what can be achieved with multiple dispatch.
+While macros work with expressions at parsing-time and cannot access the types of their inputs, a generated function gets expanded at a time when the types of the arguments are known, but the function is not yet compiled.

-Depending on the types of the arguments, a staged function returns a quoted expression which then forms the function body of the specialized function.
-Thus, staged functions provide a flexible framework to move work from run-time to compile-time.
+Depending on the types of the arguments, a generated function returns a quoted expression which then forms the method body of the specialized method.
+Thus, generated functions provide a flexible framework to move work from run-time to compile-time.

-When defining staged functions, there are three main differences to ordinary functions:
+When defining generated functions, there are three main differences to ordinary functions:

-1. You use the keyword ``stagedfunction`` instead of ``function``
+1. You annotate the function declaration with the ``@generated`` macro.
+   This adds some information to the AST that lets the compiler know that this is a generated function.

-2. In the body of the ``stagedfunction`` you only have access to the *types* of the arguments, not their values.
+2. In the body of the generated function you only have access to the *types* of the arguments, not their values.

-3. Instead of calculating something or performing some action, you return from the staged function a *quoted expression* which, when evaluated, does what you want.
+3. Instead of calculating something or performing some action, you return from a *quoted expression* which, when evaluated, does what you want.

 It's easiest to illustrate this with an example.
-We can declare a staged function ``foo`` as
+We can declare a generated function ``foo`` as

 .. doctest::

-    julia> stagedfunction foo(x)
+    julia> @generate foo(x)
                println(x)
                return :(x*x)
            end
     foo (generic function with 1 method)

-Note that the body returns a quoted expression, namely ``x*x``.
+Note that the body returns a quoted expression, namely ``:(x*x)``, rather than just the value of ``x*x``.

 From the callers perspective, they are very similar to regular functions;
-in fact, you don't have to know if you're calling a ``function`` or a ``stagedfunction`` - the syntax and result of the call is just the same.
+in fact, you don't have to know if you're calling a regular or generated function or a - the syntax and result of the call is just the same.
 Let's see how ``foo`` behaves:

 .. doctest::